elocremarc/think-sats/README.md

 ## Satoshi Vision

-# A website to price things is Sats
+A website to price USD is Sats